-- Teachers use a variety of instructional strategies in the classroom to engage students with the learning and to motivate the desire to learn.
+- Teachers use a variety of instructional strategies in the classroom to engage students in learning and to motivate the desire to learn.
 Smart Boards and Document Cameras are present in the classrooms to give teachers additional ways to increase student participation and access to multi-media.

 - Healthy hot lunch choices are available daily.
 Milk is available separately for those who prefer to bring their lunch from home.

 - The nurse monitors the physical health of the students.
 Students with unique health needs, including allergies, asthma, or medications can be accommodated.